pingcap/docs/v3.0/reference/configuration/pd-server/configuration-file.md

 ### `max-store-down-time`

 + The downtime after which PD judges that the disconnected store can not be recovered.
-When PD fails to receive the heartbeat from a store after the specified period of time, it adds copies at other nodes.
+When PD fails to receive the heartbeat from a store after the specified period of time, it adds replicas at other nodes.
 + Default value: `30m`

 ### `leader-schedule-limit`